James4Ever0/notes/Home Assistant Installation & Setups.md

 Supervisor need to be

 Since its heavy reliance on docker and github, one need to use [OpenClash]() along with [OpenWrt]() flashed in one dedicated router like [NanoPi R2S]() to smooth the installation process.

+Use video capture card and OBS studio to observe the RPI terminal.
+Attach to keyboard to type commands.

 You can enter [debug mode](), change the following files: